How to Buy Out a Business Partner: The Essential Guide

 • The business owner may have to pay taxes on income generated after the buyout.

-• The business owner may assume tax liabilities the partner had before departing.
+• The business owner may assume tax liabilities that the partner had before departing.

 What should go into a Partnership Buyout Agreement?